 This shower chair by MJM International is of the rolling type.
 The only form of assembly required is that of installing its wheels onto its legs.
 Made with healthcare grade polymer plastic, the chair is mildew resistant and also anti-bacterial.
 Its mesh backrest is comfortable, dries quickly, and also has a pocket for storage.

 Fold-down shower chairs are great if you are looking to save space, or if you simply want to ensure greater stability.
-HealthSmart’s bath chair can be mounted on a shower wall, and folded back up when not in use.
+HealthSmart’s bath chair can be mounted on a shower wall, and folded back up when not in use—all for the price of $61.89.

 Its plastic seat prevents water buildup with drainage holds.
 You can adjust the height of the chair as well.
 The chair’s legs are capped off with rubber to stay in place when the seat is folded back down.